Avoiding public transport is one of the ways we can all help with social distancing.

 - There’s space for two bikes on board each service, completely free of charge.
 Many of our newer trains have a space just for cycles, so look out for that as well.
 If the train is quiet, the Senior Conductor may allow more bikes on

-- Nor can we take full-size bikes on any train arriving in London Euston between 07:00 and 09:59, or departing from London Euston between 16:00 and 18:59 from Monday to Friday (excluding public holidays)
+- We are also suspending the restriction on taking full-size bikes on trains arriving in London Euston between 07:00 and 09:59, or departing from London Euston between 16:00 and 18:59 from Monday to Friday

-- However, folding cycles can be carried on any service, any time, no charge
+- Folding cycles can be carried on any service, any time, no charge

 - If you do want to take your bike on the train, especially from our busier stations, it’s worth finding out times of our quieter services